-In order to provide its customers with a comprehensive renewable energy solution, the GIG Target Group relies and may rely on partnerships and, from time to time, joint ventures such as with RTE International.
+In order to provide its customers with a comprehensive renewable energy solution, the GIG Target Group relies and may rely on partnerships and, from time to time, joint ventures such as with RTEi.
 In the case of joint ventures and partnerships many decisions relating to the products and/or services, with respect to joint ventures relating to corporate decisions such as equity calls and financings, require the consent, cooperation or approval of the GIG Target Group's (joint venture) partners.
 The GIG Target Group's (joint venture) partners may have economic or business interests or objectives that are inconsistent with those of the GIG Target Group.
 Material differences and disputes could arise between the GIG Target Group and its joint venture partners which could result in a dead lock or result in certain consequences such as failure to refinance indebtedness, distribute dividends or withdrawal from the joint venture.
 If a joint venture partner would fail to make a capital contribution, the joint venture may not be able to make a required investment or alternatively, one of the other partners may have to acquire the partner's share of the capital call.
-Furthermore, the GIG Target Group's joint venture partners may become insolvent and the GIG Target Group may be liable for its partner's share of any liabilities relating to such joint venture.
+Furthermore, the GIG Target Group's joint venture.
 Any of the aforementioned situations could have a material adverse effect on the GIG Target Group's business, its financial condition and the results of its operations.